 RTS Needham

-Needham residents with an RTS sticker can drop off children’s clothing (no toys) at the Goodwill trailer or the Red Cross collection box.
+Needham residents with an RTS sticker can drop off children’s clothing (no toys other than stuffed animals) at the Red Cross collection box or the Bay State Textile container.
 Ripped, stained and torn clothing is ok as long as the clothing is dry and not moldy.
 (May be made into rags & other products.)
-Gently used toys and games can be taken to the Re-Use-it-Swap Shop.
+(2022 Note: The Goodwill Trailer is no longer at the RTS. )

 Cradles To Crayons Boston

 Supports kids in need with essential items for growth.
-Accepts new and gently used kids’ clothing, equipment, and toys, plus brand new arts/craft and school supplies.
-Check their website for a full list of items they accept.
-You can drop off any donations at their headquarters in Brighton.
+Accepts new and gently used kids’ clothing (some items such as socks, underwear and pajamas must be new), plus brand new arts/craft and school supplies.
+Check their website for a full list of items they accept and find a local drop off.
+You can also drop off any donations at the Cradles to Crayons Giving Factory at 281 Newtonville Ave.
+Newton, MA 02460.
 Watch for a yearly fundraiser in Needham, which is often in early spring.

 Parent Talk